Nee Varuvai Ena: Production

 The film marked the directorial debut of Rajakumaran, who had earlier assisted director Vikraman.
-Initially Vijay was offered the role of Parthiban, he liked the story but wished to act in the role offered to Ajith but as Ajith refused to change the role, Vijay left the film and the role went to Parthiban.
+Initially Vijay was offered the role of Parthiban, he liked the story but wished to act in the role offered to Ajith Kumar but as Ajith refused to change the role, Vijay left the film and the role went to Parthiban.

 Soundtrack

-The film's soundtrack and background score was composed by S. A. Rajkumar.
+The music was composed by S. A. Rajkumar.

 Release and reception

-The film was released on 15 August 1999.
-The film was described as "a film definitely worth watching" by a critic from Indolink.com and cites that "it is bound to touch your heart and make you wonder about the power of love", The New Indian Express wrote "The plot is almost always predictable, and at times, even degenerates into blatant stupidity.
+Nee Varuvai Ena released on 14 August 1999.
+Kala Krishnan Ramesh of Deccan Herald wrote, "Parthiban is not bad at all, Devayani, if you can overlook the aura of sickening sweetness about her is alright too.
+Ajith doesn`t have much to do, but is pleasant while he`s there.
+Ramesh Khanna fills in the comedy, which you can manage to overlook".
+The New Indian Express wrote "The plot is almost always predictable, and at times, even degenerates into blatant stupidity.
 But the director presents all this with such a straight face, that you find yourself lapping it all up".
 Kalki wrote that though the director managed the first half, he successfully made them fail in examination by testing their patience in the second half.
-The film went on to win the Tamil Nadu State Film Award for Best Storywriter for Rajakumaran.
+Rajakumaran went on to win the Tamil Nadu State Film Award for Best Story Writer.

-The success of the film led to a Telugu remake as Ninne Premistha.
-It was also remade in Kannada as Ninne Preethisuve.